lunarc/lunarc_docs/docs/manual/manual_modules.md

 ## Searching for all software packages

 In practical use, the command **module spider** is key to searching for packages in a Lmod-based hierarchical module naming scheme.
-To get an overview of the software installed on Aurora, simply type:
+To get an overview of the software installed, simply type:

 ```bash
 module spider